A Collection of Three Fine Old Shigaraki Vases from Japan

 |Size||Height L-R 26cm, 18cm, 26cm|

-Shigaraki (信楽焼) is one of the areas of the six ancient kilns.
-Located near Kyoto and using a clay & glazes that were developed over centuries, the beautiful natural forms & drip glazes termed Wabi Sabi
+Shigaraki (信楽焼) is one of the areas of the six ancient kilns in Japan, located near Kyoto and using a clay & glazes that were developed over centuries, the beautiful natural forms & drip glazes termed Wabi Sabi.
+In traditional Japanese aesthetics, wabi–sabi (侘寂) is a world view centred on the acceptance of transience and imperfection.
+The aesthetic is sometimes described as one of beauty that is “imperfect, impermanent, and incomplete”.

 Classic Japanese ceramics, which matured and flowered in the early shogunate period, are guided by the aesthetic of “wabi-sabi”.